Free next day delivery on stocked items over £30

 (d) Any phrase introduced by the terms "including", "include", "such as", "in particular" or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms; and

 (e) A reference to "writing" or "written" does not include e-mails, unless expressly stated otherwise.

 (a) The Company agrees, subject to the Customer's compliance at all times with these Conditions, to carry Consignments agreed by the Company and the Customer, or to store goods in a building occupied by the Company, or to provide other services as agreed by the Company and the Customer.

 (b) The Company is not a common carrier which means that it may refuse to carry the Customer's goods at its discretion.
 The Company will accept goods for carriage only on these Conditions.

-(c) If Conditions 2(a) or 2(b) above are not met, the Company reserves the right to terminate the Contract immediately.
+(c) If Conditions of this Contract are not met, the Company reserves the right to terminate the Contract immediately.

 (d) These Conditions apply to the exclusion of any other terms that the Customer seeks to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.